dtcenter/METplotpy/docs/Users_Guide/installation.rst

 .. _METcalcpy_conda:

-Install METcalcpy in the conda environment
+Install METcalcpy in the Conda Environment
 ------------------------------------------

 This is the recommended method for installation.